-1. Ensure your site makes sense no matter how it is being perceived.
+1. First, ensure your site makes sense no matter how it is perceived

 A great example of how to do this well is the American Foundation for the Blind’s Facebook page.
-Each image they use for a post is described at the end of the post.
-You don’t need to include extensive detail, but being cognizant of the fact that your users might be using accessibility tools is critical.
+Developers place image descriptions at the end of each post.
+You don’t need to include extensive details, but it’s critical to remember that your users might be using accessibility tools.

 and turn it into this:

-< img src=”picture.jpg” alt=”Photo of a little girl building a sand castle on the beach”/ >
+< img src=”picture.jpg” alt=”Photo of a girl building a sand castle on the beach”/ >

-We’re not talking about having only well-written content, but that’s certainly a good thing to strive for too.
-This factor is critical because as I mentioned above, you’re going to have a lot of users who have trouble seeing your text.
-This could be due to a disability, temporary impairment, or even old age.
-As the population grows older, elderly internet users will require help reading and interacting with websites.
+It’s not just about having well-written content, but that’s undoubtedly a good thing to strive for too.
+This factor is critical because many users will have trouble seeing your text due to a disability, temporary impairment, or even old age.
+In addition, as the population grows older, elderly Internet users will require help reading and interacting with websites.

-There are a few easy ways to make sure your text is readable.
-Step 1 is to make sure the typeface you choose is simple to read and the font size is big enough.
-Penn State has a helpful accessibility guide that outlines some text recommendations that might help you.
-They specify that most body text for websites should be kept between 12 and 14 point font.
-This standard will help you to adhere to the WCAG 2.0 guideline that all text must be able to be resized to 200% without creating problems for your user like moving content off of the readable edge of the page.
+One of the easiest ways to make your text readable is by using a simple typeface and a big enough font size.
+You can also refer to Penn State’s accessibility guide for other recommendations, including one that specifies most body text should be between 12 and 14-point font.
+This standard will help you adhere to the WCAG 2.0 guideline that all text must be resizable to 200% without creating problems, like moving content off the readable edge of the page.